Listen to This Article:

 Both culinary degrees and diplomas can help you achieve your career goals.

-When assessing degree vs. diploma programs, students must take the costs, time requirements, and complete curriculum into account.
+When assessing degree vs. diploma programs, students should take the costs, curriculum, and time requirements into account.

 Online Culinary School Lets Students Learn From Home